-The educational/professional qualifications of persons performing initial evaluations include several disciplines employed by the Operating Agency to provide evaluations used to inform level of care determination.
-The Operating Agency's has an Intake and Evaluation Team which can include but is not limited to a registered nurse, social worker, a behavior specialist, a psychologist; etc..).
+The educational/professional qualifications of persons performing initial evaluations include several disciplines employed by the Operating Agency to provide the evaluations used to inform level of care determination.
+The Operating Agency's Intake and Evaluation Team includes registered nurses, social workers, behavior specialists, and psychologists.
+One or more of those disciplines performs assessments but at a minimum, psychologists conduct pre-level of care evaluation to confirm diagnosis and adaptive functioning deficits defined in eligibility criteria.
 The Agency's field office Physicians are available for consultation and review of service plans developed for medically at-risk individuals.
 Each discipline contributes to the evaluation used for of level of care determination.

 The Medicaid Agency uses its Medical Management vendor to determine level of care eligibility at initial admission and annual reevaluation.
 The Medical Management vendor employs nurses registered to practice in Georgia who have access to a consultant psychologist as well as physicians for review of documentation as necessary.
+All level of care determinations are determined by registered nurses at a minimum.